Moya876/Cypress-Assignment-Vanessa-Russell/cypress/e2e/README.md

 ** It was executed with the cypress automation tool

-The automated test cases are as follows:
+The automated test scripts are as follows:

-1. Data - Driven login- this test case can be found in the 'Page Objects' folder with the title 'login'
+1. Data - Driven login- this test script can be found in the 'Page Objects' folder with the title 'login'

 2. The checkout workflow
-   ** Single item checkout & ** Multiple items checkout - This test case can be found in the 'Page Objects' folder with the title 'Checkout'
+   ** Single item checkout & ** Multiple items checkout - This test script can be found in the 'Page Objects' folder with the title 'Checkout'

-3. Sort - this test case can be found in the 'Sort' folder with the title 'sortTest'
+3. Sort - this test script can be found in the 'Sort' folder with the title 'sortTest'

-4. Remove item - this test case can be found in the 'Remove' folder with the title 'removeFromCart'
+4. Remove item - this test script can be found in the 'Remove' folder with the title 'removeFromCart'

-5. Negative tests - this test case can be found in the 'Negative' folder negative with the title 'negativeTest'
+5. Negative tests - this test script can be found in the 'Negative' folder negative with the title 'negativeTest'

 Dependencies
 NodeJS v12, v14 or above